P–n junction: Properties

-The forward-bias and the reverse-bias properties of the p–n junction imply that it can be used as a diode.
-A p–n junction diode allows electric charges to flow in one direction, but not in the opposite direction; negative charges (electrons) can easily flow through the junction from n to p but not from p to n, and the reverse is true for holes.
-When the p–n junction is forward-biased, electric charge flows freely due to reduced resistance of the p–n junction.
+Negative charge carriers (electrons) can easily flow through the junction from n to p but not from p to n, and the reverse is true for positive charge carriers (Electron hole).
+When the p–n junction is forward-biased, charge carriers flow freely due to the reduction in energy barriers seen by electrons and holes.
 When the p–n junction is reverse-biased, however, the junction barrier (and therefore resistance) becomes greater and charge flow is minimal.